uphold/docs/_transactions.md

 ### Response
 Returns a [Transaction Object](#transaction-object).
+<aside class="notice">If the deposit origin is a `CARD` account ID and the query string parameter `?commit=true` is set, the transaction's `params` will include a `redirect` field with information of a redirect URI to be followed to complete the credit card deposit.</aside>

 ### Step 2: Commit Transaction
 Once a transaction has been created and a quote secured, commit the transaction using the previously returned `id`.
 An optional parameter `message` can also be sent which will overwrite the value currently stored in the transaction.